pdpipe/pdpipe/pdpipe/documentation.md

   res_df = pipeline.apply(df, verbose=True)
 ```

-Finally, `fit`, `transform` and `fit_transform` all call the corresponding pipeline stage methods of all stages composing the pipeline
+Finally, `fit`, `transform` and `fit_transform` all call the corresponding pipeline stage methods of all stages composing the pipeline.

 Column Qualifiers
 -----------------

-All `pdpipe` pipeline stages that posses the `columns` parameter can accept callables - instead of lists of labels - as valid arguments to that parameter.
+All `pdpipe` pipeline stages that possess the `columns` parameter can accept callables - instead of lists of labels - as valid arguments to that parameter.
 These callables are assumed to be column qualifiers - functions that can be applied to an input dataframe to extract the list of labels to operate on in run time.

 The module `pdpipe.cq` provides a powerful class - `ColumnQualifier` - implementing this idea with various enhancements, like the ability to fit a list of labels in fit time to be retained for future transforms and support for various boolean operators between column qualifiers.